Keeping the Listener Engaged: a Dynamic Model of Bayesian Persuasion: Introduction

 In this paper, we study the implications of these realistic frictions.
-Importantly, with the friction that real information takes time to generate, the sender no longer automatically enjoys full commitment power.
-Plainly, she cannot promise to the receiver what experiments she will perform in the future, so her commitment power is reduced to her current ``flow'' experiment.
-Given the lack of commitment by the sender, the receiver may stop listening and take an action at any time if he does not believe that the sender's future experiments are worth waiting for; the buyer in the example above may walk away at any time when he becomes pessimistic about the product or about the prospect of the salesperson eventually persuading him.
-We will examine \textit{how well} and \textit{in what manner} the sender can persuade the receiver in this limited commitment environment.
-As will become clear, the key challenge facing the sender is to instill the belief that she will be worth listening to, namely, to \textit{keep the receiver engaged}.
+Importantly, if information takes time to generate {but the receiver can act at any time}, the sender no longer \emph{automatically} enjoys full commitment power.
+Specifically, she cannot promise to the receiver what experiments she will perform in the future, effectively reducing her commitment power to a current ``flow'' experiment.
+Given the lack of commitment by the sender, the receiver may stop listening and take an action if he does not believe that the sender's future experiments are worth waiting for.
+The buyer in the example above may walk away at any time when he becomes sufficiently pessimistic about the product or about the prospect of the salesperson eventually persuading him.
+We will examine \textit{to what extent} and \textit{in what manner} the sender can persuade the receiver in this environment with limited commitment.
+As we will demonstrate, the key challenge facing the sender is to instill the belief that she is worth listening to, namely, to \textit{keep the receiver engaged}.

-We develop a dynamic version of the canonical persuasion model: the \textit{state} is binary, $L$ or $R$, and the receiver can take a binary action, $\ell$ or $r$.
-The receiver prefers to match the state, by taking action $\ell$ in state $L$ and $r$ in state $R$, while the sender prefers the receiver to choose $r$ regardless of the state.
-Time is continuous.
-At each point in time, the sender may perform some ``flow'' experiment (unless the game has ended).
-In response, the receiver may take an action and end the game, or he could wait, in which case the game continues.
+We develop a dynamic version of the canonical persuasion model: the state is binary, $L$ or $R$, and the receiver can take a binary action, $\ell$ or $r$.
+The receiver prefers to match the state by taking action $\ell$ in state $L$ and $r$ in state $R$, while the sender prefers action $r$ regardless of the state.
+Time is continuous and the horizon is infinite.
+At each point in time, unless the game has ended, the sender may perform some ``flow'' experiment.
+In response, the receiver either takes an action and ends the game, or simply waits and continues the game.
 Both the sender's choice of experiment and its outcome are publicly observable.
-Therefore, the two players always keep the same belief about the state.
+Therefore, the two players always share a common belief about the state.